 Q. Do you carry backup equipment?

 A. Brenda and Paul each carry two Nikon professional digital camera bodies and two flashes.
-The 36MP Nikon D800 is one of our favorites (it’s currently the highest resolution DSLR available), and we also use the D700 extensively.
+The 36MP full-frame Nikon D800 is one of our favorites (it’s currently the highest resolution DSLR available), and we also use the full-frame D700 extensively.
 In addition to these, we bring at least one complete extra set of equipment (camera, lenses, flash, cards, batteries, cables, etc.) with us to every wedding.
 We carry over 180GB of memory cards, so no matter how interesting or complex your wedding is, we won’t run out of “film.”
 Finally, when we get back to the studio after your wedding, we immediately transfer your images to two separate hard disk drives, and burn a copy onto a third hard drive which is stored offsite.
-A set of the final images is stored on a server in a data center in California.
+A set of the final images is stored on servers in with data centers in several other states.
 So the chances of having an equipment malfunction or loss that impacts your wedding pictures is extremely low.

 Q. What if you get sick or something — can you guarantee to have replacement photographers at our wedding?